bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 ### Audience
 This article is written for advanced developers.
 If you attempt to learn functional/reactive programming without having a firm understanding of `OOP`, `POP`, `ARC`, `delegate`, `callbacks`, `functional programming`, you will not be able to understand the rest.
-Please visit the blog.
 If you want to get everything in one place.
 Feel free to enroll this $50 course called, "Learn Swift 4 with Bob".
-In fact, from now on, this is the prerequisite of RxSwift.
+Perhaps, this is the prerequisite of `RxSwift`.

 <iframe width=100% height="315" src="https://www.youtube.com/embed/7lwgI2I-vKU" frameborder="0" allowfullscreen alt="Prerequisite"></iframe>

 ### Definition of RxSwift
-Most tutorials begin by saying `RxSwift` is often referred to as a tool that allows developers to code with reactive and functional paradigm.
-However, most of them fail to explain what each of the terms, `reactive` and `functional` stand for the development of software.
+Most tutorials begin by describing `RxSwift`  as a tool that allows developers to code with reactive and functional paradigm.
+However, most of them fail to explain what each of the terms, `reactive` and `functional` stands for and why we adopt the approach.
 They fail to explain the benefits over the traditional.
-They are just busy "showing examples" - the how, rather than, "why'".
+They are just busy "showing examples" - how, rather, the "why'".

 > **Note:** 'RxSwift' is just a library written in Swift.
-Other languages support RxJS, `RxKotlin`, `RXScala`, `Rx.NET`.
+Other languages support `RxJS`, `RxKotlin`, `RXScala`, `Rx.NET`.
 They all share the same paradigm curated by [ReactiveX](http://reactivex.io/).

+Let us find out what `reactive` and `functional` offer on the table before diving into `RxSwift`.

 ### What is Functional Programming
-First first principle `RxSwift` adapts is function-driven coding style.
+The first principle `RxSwift` adapts is function-driven coding style.
 In fact, I've already covered in [Intro to Swift Functional Programming with Bob](https://www.bobthedeveloper.io/blog/intro-to-swift-functional-programming-with-bob).
-But, I will go through just a couple points.
+Just to repeat myself, I will go over a few points.

-Functional programming is nothing more than using functions to communicate between your co-workers and solve problems.
+> **Definition:** Functional programming is nothing more than using functions to communicate between your co-workers and solve problems.

+To appreciate functional programming, let's begin with a "normal" way of solving problems.

 #### Imperative
 Let say we have an array of elements.